santhoshkumarcbe/taskmanagement/README.md

     - User authentication and authorization are handled securely, ensuring that user credentials are protected and that authentication tokens are used for secure API access.

 7. **Data Persistence**:
     - The application relies on a relational database for data storage.
-Entities like users, tasks, assignments, and authentication tokens are mapped to the corresponding database tables.
+Entities like `User`, `Task`, `Assignment`, and `Chat` are mapped to the corresponding database tables.

 8. **RESTful API Endpoints**:
     - RESTful API endpoints provide a clear interface for managers to create, assign and monitor assignments.

-> This data flow demonstrates how manager can interact with the application, create tasks, assign and monitor assignments through assignment and task tables

 ## RESTful API Endpoints